longsizhuo/lawpath_interview/README.md

 Now, open http://localhost:3000 in your browser.
 You can start editing the page by modifying `pages/index.tsx`.
 The page auto-updates as you edit the file.

-    If you feel animation is too noisy, you can click `Stop Animation` Button at right top to stop the animation.
+If you feel animation is too noisy, you can click **Stop** Animation button in the top right corner.

 ## Introduction to the Project

 1. Initial Page
 ![index0.png](public/index0.png)
-2. After Filling the Form, you can see multiple address for choosing.
+2. After Filling the Form, you can see multiple addresses to choose from.
 ![index1.png](public/index1.png)
 3. After Choosing the Address, you can see the address on the map.(Thanks for Google Map API)
 ![index2.png](public/index2.png)